(Last updated on August 5, 2024.)

 Move note postion

 Notes of different voices may overlap, which is mostly avoided by JapoScore by detecting such cases and shifting notes but not be perfect.
-You can move notes to avoide note overlapping.
+You can move notes to avoid note overlapping.

-Notes (not rests) is movable to the time direction.
-Rests can be moved both directions (time and the direction perpendicular to the time direction).
+Notes (not rests) are movable to the time direction.
+Rests can be moved in both directions (time and the direction perpendicular to the time direction).

-To reset the move: Select a note and press mouse right button to open the menu and press “Rest note move”.
+To reset the move: Select a note, press the mouse right button to open the menu and press “Rest note move”.

 Change direction of tie

-To change the direction of the tie, select the note from which the tie starts, and press K key.
+To change the direction of the tie, select the note from which the tie starts, and press x key.

-(Notice: Because the direction of ties are automatically chosen in JapoScore, changing directions on the MuseScore or on other staff notation editing software will not be reflected on JapoScore.)
+(Notice: Because the direction of ties is automatically chosen in JapoScore, changing directions on the MuseScore or on other staff notation editing software will not be reflected on JapoScore.)

 Cautions